hmcts/befta-fw/README.md

 The most typical use of BEFTA Framework will include running an application in local machine and executing a functional test suit against it.
 Running such applications in local will require application-specific setup instructions.
-Once such an application is setup correctly, BEFTA can then be used to functionally verify the behavioural requirements of any http-based API in local.
-Multiple applications from totally diverse domains can be setup in a local machine each having their respective base URLs, and BEFTA Framework can be used for each of them simply switching from one configuration to test an API to another.
+Once such an application is setup correctly, BEFTA framework can then be used to functionally verify the behavioural requirements of any http-based API in local.
+Multiple applications from totally diverse domains can be setup in a local machine each having their respective base URLs, and BEFTA Framework can be used for each of them simply switching from one configuration to another to test a set of APIs.

 In the case of HMCTS Reform CCD application suite, the local setup procedure is described here on the [README of the ccd-docker repository](https://github.com/hmcts/ccd-data-store-api).
+Obviously, to test a CCD application, for example, the proper setup procedure should have been completed as a prerequisite.
+An incomplete setup, like some users not fully and correctly configured, can cause some or all of the functional tests to fail as false positives.

 #### Sample Repositories